peterhenryd/psilo/README.md

 Psilo currently does not have a logo; the image found in this README (Apple's mushroom emoji) is a temporary signum, but it is in no way a logo, nor do we claim ownership of the image whatsoever.

 Pronounced "sillow" (like "willow" with an 's').

+### ⚒️ How to contribute

+Thank you for wanting to contribute to Psilo; we appreciate and encourage you to contribute.
+At the moment, there are no formal rules for contribution.

+Fork the project, write some stuff, open a pull request, and we'll take a look!

 ### 🔎 What code looks like